 - Prior Marital Status

-1. If your girlfriend is from a well-to-do family, you could be looking at a fair lump.
-However, in this situation, the money will most likely be for show and returned to you after the wedding.
+1. If your girlfriend is from a well-to-do family, you could be looking at a fair lump sum.
+However, in this situation the money will most likely be for show and returned to you after the wedding.

 Remember that marriage is intended to happen once in Thai culture, and therefore importance is emphasized on marrying for the first time.
 Unlike second and third marriages in the west, which may be seen as equally as important and “true love” matches, in Thailand they are not that much of a big deal.
-Superstar second and third marriages are the exception.
+Celebrity second and third marriages are the exception to this rule.

 4. If your girlfriend has kids, tradition dictates that you should pay less.
 This stems from the age-old thinking that she is tainted in some way, already given to another man, so to speak.
 You will become responsible for another man’s seed, and for that you shouldn’t be paying for the privilege.
 (Not my words, I might add)